tpm2-software/tpm2-tcti-uefi/README.md

 Instructions to build and install `libtss2-tcti-uefi.a` are available in the [INSTALL](INSTALL.md) file.

+# Source Layout
+├── example - sample code using UEFI TCG2 protocol and tpm2-tss libraries
+├── src  - source code and headers for `libtss2-tcti-uefi.a`
+└── test - unit tests

 # Getting in Touch
 If you're looking to discuss the source code in this project or get some questions answered you should join the 01.org TPM2 mailing list: